WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: WaLi Architecture Design

-c) WaLi reconstructs speech from the victim's pressure sensor data without using the ground truth audio of the victim.

-WaLi adopts a complex-valued U-Net model and processes the incoming low-resolution and noisy pressure data using the complex-valued T-F spectrogram.
-We will first explain the reasons behind the use of the complex-valued T-F spectrogram and network.

-\textbf{Why the complex-valued spectrogram and network:} A complex-valued spectrogram is a T-F representation of a signal that contains both magnitude and phase information, not just the energy or amplitude as in a standard real-valued spectrogram.
+\textbf{Why the complex-valued spectrogram and network:} A complex-valued T-F spectrogram of a signal contains both magnitude and phase information, not just the energy or amplitude as in a standard real-valued spectrogram.
 A complex-valued T-F spectrogram is typically generated by the Short-Time Fourier Transform (STFT) and then outputs a complex value $S(t,f)$ at each time-frequency bin, following Eq. \ref{eqn:complex_spec}.

 where $A(t,f)$ is the magnitude and $\phi(t,f)$ is the phase of the spectrum.
 Prior works \cite{hu2022accear, wang2024vibspeech} only use real-valued T-F spectrograms.
-Therefore, they cannot predict phase information and hence, need a vocoder to generate audio from real-valued spectrograms.
-Moreover, real-valued T-F spectrogram-based methods typically use Mean Square Error (MSE) loss for magnitudes and cannot use phase-reconstruction loss functions to improve the phase quality while reconstructing speech from the low-resolution pressure sensor data.
-Therefore, motivated by the fact that phase plays a crucial role in speech enhancement \cite{yin2020phasen}, WaLi adopts a joint reconstruction of magnitudes and phases.
-As complex-valued spectrograms have both magnitude and phase information (refer to Eqn. \ref{eqn:complex_spec}), WaLi takes complex-valued T-F spectrograms as input and generates complex-valued T-F spectrograms at its output.
-To process the complex-valued T-F spectrograms, we design WaLi as a complex-valued network having U-Net as its backbone.
+Therefore, they cannot predict phase and hence, need a vocoder \cite{liu2022neural} to generate audio from real-valued spectrograms.
+Moreover, real-valued T-F spectrogram-based methods typically use Mean Squared Error (MSE) loss for magnitudes and cannot use phase-reconstruction loss functions \cite{lu2024towards} to improve the phase quality while reconstructing speech from the low-resolution pressure sensor data.
+Therefore, motivated by the fact that phase plays a crucial role in speech enhancement \cite{yin2020phasen}, WaLi adopts a joint reconstruction of magnitudes and phases. mycolor{As complex-valued spectrograms have both magnitude and phase information (refer to Eqn. \ref{eqn:complex_spec}), WaLi takes complex-valued T-F spectrograms as input and generates complex-valued T-F spectrograms at its output.}